-Please contact our trade inspectors if you have any questions regarding the need for permits,
+Please contact the Building Department Building and Trade Inspectors if you have any questions regarding the need for permits.

 After documenting the "Who, What, When, Where and How" of the job, along with providing any sketches or plans of the proposed work a permit may be issued.
 Separate permits are required for electrical, plumbing, and heating or air-conditioning work.
 A code official will review the application for compliance with local and state requirements.
 If the plan meets the requirements, a permit is issued.
 If not, the code official will request necessary corrections.

 A permit fee is collected to cover the cost of the application, the review and the inspection process.
 Once the permit is issued, work can begin.